 The following items must be worn by students whenever they attend the school site or are engaged in school-led activities:

-- • Plain black or dark grey school trousers or knee length skirt.
-Not joggers or jeans.
+- * Plain black or dark grey school trousers or knee length skirt.
+We encourage students not to wear joggers unless trousers cannot be worn for sensory reasons.
+Jeans are not permitted.

 – Sports socks